ycexiao/scikit-package/doc/source/pypi-release-guide.rst

     git tag <version-number>
     git push upstream <version-number>

 #.
-Notice that the documentaiton is deployed.
+Notice that the documentation is deployed.
 It will also update the ``CHANGELOG.rst``.

 #.
 Now that you have your source code uploaded to ``PyPI``, we will then now provide a conda package as well.